SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/shipment-creation-and-manifesting/create-shipment-with-action-process.md

 ### API recipe

-To view a step-by-step process on how to process the shipments that are created with the action "Process," refer to the following API recipe:
+To view a step-by-step guide on how to process the shipments that are created with the action "Process," refer to the following API recipe:

 <Recipe slug="process-shipments-created-with-the-action-process" title="Process shipment created with the action “Process”" />